Why Do You Need an Emergency Fund?

 If you’re just starting out, know that every little bit helps when you're trying to reach any kind of savings goal.

 To start, see if there’s any wiggle room in your budget.
-If you need help identifying areas in your budget to trim, consider getting an assist from a budgeting app to analyze your spending.
+If you need help identifying areas to trim, consider using a budgeting app to analyze your spending.

 Are there discretionary expenses that you could cut back or eliminate?
 Some apps can help you cancel unwanted subscription accounts.
 Any extra money you’re able to save can be reallocated toward your emergency fund.